Bintehassan/memory-game-fend-udacity/README.md

 1. Clone the repository https://github.com/Bintehassan/memory-game-fend-udacity
 2. Open the index.html in your browser
 3. Play the game
-    a.
-Click on cards
+4. Click on cards
-    b.
-Make pairs
+5. Make pairs
-    c.
-Be quick
+6. Be quick

 ## Dependencies
 The game's look and design is created with CSS and functionality is created with Javascript.
 Without CSS and Javascript, the game will not function.